-

 Description: Fragment; arched rectangular shape; gadrooned edging (top and sides); initials, in separate stamps, at top of arch; date probably in separate stamps, below, split by spindle; spindle used as a stamp repeated three times, one between date and initial stamps, the other two below to left and right.

-Notes: Makes use of the same backing board as other firebacks in this series, and the same three spindles but with other initials; it may originate in the Cuckfield area of Sussex, where most examples have been noted.
+Notes: Makes use of the same backing board as other firebacks in this series, and the same three spindles but with other initials; it may have originated in the Cuckfield area of Sussex, where most examples have been noted.

 Inscription: SI S / 16 22